 As a self-employed individual, you may elect coverage under the state's Paid Family and Medical Leave (PFML) program.
-If you do so, you will be responsible for paying the full 0.63 percent contribution rate for both family and medical leave.
+If you do so, you will be responsible for paying the full contribution rate for both family and medical leave.
+For 2022, the contribution rate is 0.68%.
+For 2023, the contribution rate will be reduced to 0.63%.
 Once you've elected coverage, you won't be eligible for benefits until you've made the required contributions for at least 2 of your last 4 completed calendar quarters.

 Eligibility for benefits

-To be eligible for PFML benefits, you must:
+To be eligible for benefits for 2022, you will have to: